misterclayt0n/the-editor/architecture.md

 - editor: global state of the editor, includes buffers, windows and modes.
 - renderer: handle efficient rendering in the terminal.
 - events: capture and dispatch events from the user.
-- text_engine: expand the rope data structure for efficient text manipulation (probably something like `Line`).
+- text_engine: expand the rope data structure for efficient text manipulation.
 - language_support: integrate LSP and tree-sitter to provide language features.
 - plugins: manage loading and execution of plugins.
 - file_manager: additional features for managing files.